 The Council of Geographic Names Authorities was established to provide a dependable planning and training mechanism through its annual conferences, to carry out certain work directed by its members, and to provide a central office for the purpose of communication.
 The principal business of CoGNA is conducted at annual conferences attended by members and other interested persons from throughout the United States.
 Persons involved in geographic name activities in other countries also attend.
 Any person interested in any aspect of geographic names are encouraged to attend and participate in the annual conferences.

 The expenses of CoGNA and its annual conference are met by income from conference fees, contributions, gifts, royalties, and/or grants from interested individuals or organizations.
 It is our goal to have a representative from each State Geographic Names Authority attend the annual conference.
 Unfortunately, many States are unable to send a representative due to budget restraints.
 In our efforts to meet our goals, CoGNA's seek help from grantors and contributors to assist in providing funds, thus enabling representatives who need assistance to attend.
 CoGNA has no paid employees; all funds are used for meeting our goals.
 All donations are tax deductible as defined by the IRS regulations.

 The Council of Geographic Names Authorities is a non-profit organization recognized as a 509 (a) (2) under section 501 (c) (3) of the Internal Revenue Service (IRS) tax code.

-For additional history and an overview of CoGNA conferences click on Conference History
+For additional history and an overview of CoGNA conferences see Conference History

-To review our Constitution and Bylaws click on Founding Documents
+Our Constitution and Bylaws can be found in Founding Documents